umaryusuf11/DecoratorGame/README.md

 ## Better Extensibility with the Decorator Pattern
-You can redesign this system to implement a better version of SillySwordSetup (perhaps one worthy of just being called sword!) following the decorator pattern.
+You need to redesign this system to implement a better version of SillySwordSetup (perhaps one worthy of just being called sword!) following the decorator pattern.
+The new pattern will function slightly differently becasue it will also allow multiple gems to be added.

 Hints:
 * Start by considering page 91 or Head First Design Patterns.